tunglin55/Breast-Cancer-Detection/README.md

 <img src="images/logo.png">
 </p>

-The problem that this data challenge tackles is the development of a model that is able to predict whether a biopsied breast cell is benign (not harmful) or malignant (cancerous), given a set of attributes about the cell.
+The Canadian Cancer Society has identified breast cancer as the most commonly occuring cancer among Canadian women and second leading cause of death from cancer.
+With over 25,000 women diagnosed with breast cancer in 2017, early diagnosis is crucial factor for early treatment.
+Thus, the problem that this data challenge tackles is the development of a model that is able to predict whether a biopsied breast cell is benign (not harmful) or malignant (cancerous), given a set of attributes about the cell.

-## Breast Cancer Data
+## Data

 ## Features